Clemsazert/docker-ci-cd-tutorial/README.md

 🛠️ Exercise : find the weight of flask's image.
 (Hint : use docker images ...)

 Holly cow it's heavy !
-Something about about 900 Mo, for a poor python file running a Flask app ?
+Something about 900 Mo, for a poor python file running a Flask app ?
 Let's change that.

 We got 2 major ways to reduce the image weight.